divyajeettt/KeepMyPass/README.md

 - Patch all possible Security Issues and involvement of real encryption/decryption algorithms
 - Improve UI/design
 - Use of an alternate package to handle Binary Files or implementation of an alternative method to store encryption/decryption keys
-- The password to the Admin-Mode should <b>not</b> be hard-coded into the file
+- The password to the Admin-Mode should **not** be hard-coded into the file
 - Branch the project, wherein the Admin-Mode will be removed
 - Make the code more modular
 - Better and more professional type-hinting